Call for Book Proposals - Monographs or Edited Volumes on Endangered Languages

 Vernon Press invites monograph or edited volume book proposals on the topic of Endangered Languages.

-Endeavouring to tackle this tragic reality, UNESCO has declared 2019 as the ‘International Year of Languages’, with the hope that increased visibility and awareness of the issue will lead to further investigation and generate actionable solutions to ensure the survival of global linguistic diversity.
+Endeavouring to tackle this tragic reality, UNESCO has declared 2022-23 as the ‘Decade of Indigenous Languages’, with the hope that increased visibility and awareness of the issue will lead to further investigation and generate actionable solutions to ensure the survival of global linguistic diversity.

 All areas of study with the common goal of exploring endangered language documentation and conservation are encouraged to be submitted.